 Biblical Stewardship & Christian Financial Planning

-Biblical stewardship affirms God's ownership and Christ-followers’ oversight of things we use.
+Biblical stewardship affirms God's ownership and Christ-followers’ oversight of things we control.
 Bible truths are its essence, not the latest fads.
 God’s manager or steward carries out this vital role each day.
 Its focus is money, time, talent, other resources, and the environment.
-Christian Financial Planning is central to biblical stewardship because it puts God at the center of plans.
+Christian Financial Planning is central to biblical stewardship because it puts us at the center of God plans.
 Further, it provides a formal path to set and monitor goals.

 Stewardship is not a Christian term.
-Good stewardship looks after people’s property for them.
-But it failed and the Great Recession resulted.
+Good stewardship controls people’s property for them.
+But it failed during the boom 1990s to late 2000s and the Great Recession resulted.
 Greed and negligence became rampant.
 Wall Street and financial sector folks abused people’s trust; they lied, stole, cheated.
 Consumers, too, used poor stewardship.
 They assumed too much consumer loans and bought homes they could not afford.

 By contrast, biblical stewardship admits you work for the Lord always.
 You account to Him.
 Colossians 3:23-24 is biblical stewardship’s source.
-So, do stewardship and biblical stewardship differ?
+So, are stewardship and biblical stewardship different?
 Only in the accounting; the essence is the same.
-Christians know we look after God's property.
+Christians know we manage God's property.
 And non-Christians should manage property other people entrust to them for those folks’ best interest.

 Since the Great Recession, firms see the need for proper stewardship.
 And several authors have written on this topic.
 They insist financial services firms treat clients right.
-This should have happened before, but it is never too late to start.
+Clients deserved proper treatment before this problem.
+But, it’s never too late to start.
 John Taft et al in their book, Stewardship: Lessons Learned from the Lost Culture of Wall Street Stewardship (John Wiley & Sons, 2012) defined stewardship as serving others.
 They argue that financial services companies must do right for their customers.
 Later, in 2014, Joon Yun, M.D., writing in Forbes.com defined stewardship as the responsibility to shepherd and safeguard the interests of others.

 The need for active stewardship in business is more obvious daily.
 Non-Christian leaders focus on sustainability.
 They agree it must permeate products and activities.
 So, they must leave resources at least the same or better than when they met and used them.